 61.It is not cloudy and cold, or it is warm.

-63.A b
+63.A

 65. c

 67.The maximum limit a tenant can have is one dog AND one cat.
 This is the maximum.
 A tenant must hit the maximum of one dog AND one cat before he/she can go over the maximum.
 A tenant that owns two dogs has not hit the maximum allowed, so he/she is not in violation of the rule.
 The landlord should have stated one dog OR one cat.